Senghurk/Senghurk/README.md

   </b>
 </p>

-- Strongly typed backend systems
+- Working with strongly typed backend systems
 - Service-oriented and domain-driven architecture
-- Spring ecosystem and persistence layers
+- Using the Spring ecosystem and persistence layers
-- Gradient-based optimization and statistical learning theory
+- Digging into ML/AI and the math behind them as a hobby and it's fun when you understand them
-- Side projects and experimentation
+- Love building side projects and experimenting